sucv/wowdata/Readme.md

 ## Data Processing and visualization

-The file wowdataMining.ipynb will do this job.
+The file wowDataMining.ipynb will do this job.

 Enjoy.